AdamMeyers/The_Termolator/README_termolator_add_ons.txt

 2.1) Some details about .slv files

+   As noted above, this section reflects a component that has only been tested for English and reqires a local Config.txt file to contain "use_shelve=True".

    The first time the program is run it will create 2 shelve files: swiki.slv and wiki.slv.
 In subsequent runs the program uses these shelve files and the system takes a much shorter time to run.
 For